-Create a personal Volvo ID, log in to My Volvo Web and get an overview of service, agreements and warranties, amongst other things.
-At My

-Volvo Web there is also information about accessories and software adapted for your car model.
+Create a personal Volvo ID and log in to www.volvocars.com.
+Once you are logged in you can get an overview of service, agreements and warranties, amongst other things.
+There is also information here about accessories and software adapted for your car model.

-• Volvo ID (p.
-21)
+Volvo ID (p.
+20)